 Depression is a pandora’s box of feelings and symptoms.
-In defining depression, a common thread could be any lingering or pronounced feeling ( sadness, lethargy, self loathing, hopelessness etc ) that is related to an aversion of activity.
-A child, or an adult who lives on a diet of sugary, nutrient-deficient foods, may feel so lethargic as to prefer sitting immobilised in front of a screen.
-This may lead to the condition known as “depression” and could be labelled as such.
+In defining depression, a common thread could be any lingering or pronounced feeling ( sadness, lethargy, self-loathing, hopelessness etc ) that is related to an aversion of activity.
+A child, or an adult who lives on a diet of sugary, nutrient-deficient foods, may feel so lethargic as to prefer sitting immobilized in front of a screen.
+This may lead to the condition known as “depression” and could be labeled as such.
 Perhaps along with finding a satisfactory definition for the condition, we should also look a little closer at the reasons depression has become so prevalent in our modern society, in both young and old.

 The front line treatment for depression treatment is antidepressants, which often cause side effects and provide inadequate relief.